fossia-org/fossia/src/content/blog/fosfem-inauguration.md

 ### **Join Us!**

-Be a part of this movement and help shape a **stronger, more inclusive FOSS ecosystem for the future**.
+Be a part of this movement and help shape a stronger, more inclusive free software ecosystem for the future.
 Let’s innovate, collaborate, and make a difference together! 💜

 **Stay tuned for more details at [fosfem.org](https://fosfem.org)!**